Who Should Get the HPV Vaccination and WhyJan 6, 2017

 Human papillomavirus (HPV) is the most common sexually transmitted infection in the US according to the Centers for Disease Control and Prevention (CDC).
 It’s so common that nearly all sexually active people will have it at some point in their lives.
 In most cases, HPV goes away on its own and does not cause any health problems.
 But when HPV does not go away, it can cause genital warts and cancer.
 Almost all cervical cancer is caused by HPV.
 The virus has also been linked to cancers of the vulva, vagina, penis, anus, and throat.

 HPV vaccination protects girls and boys

 HPV vaccines prevent infection by certain types of the virus, but they work best if they are given before an infection occurs.
-This is why the American Cancer Society recommends it for girls ages 11 to 12 – because most girls at this age have not yet become sexually active.
-This is also an age when girls still will be seeing their doctor regularly and getting other vaccinations.
+This is why the American Cancer Society recommends it for girls and boys ages 11 to 12 – because the vaccines produce the strongest immune response at this age, and because most children at this age have not yet become sexually active.
+This is also an age when children still will be seeing their doctor regularly and getting other vaccinations.

-The HPV vaccines Cervarix, Gardasil, and Gardasil 9 prevent the 2 types of HPV that cause 70% of all cervical cancers and pre-cancers, as well as many cancers of the vulva, vagina, anus, and throat.
-Gardasil also helps prevent infection by the 2 types of HPV that cause 90% of all genital warts.
-Gardasil 9 was approved by the US Food and Drug Administration in 2014.
-It helps prevent infection with the same 4 types of HPV as Gardasil, plus 5 other types that can cause cancer.
-The vaccines are given as shots in a series of 3 doses within 6 months.
+The HPV vaccines prevent the 2 types of HPV that cause 70% of all cervical cancers and pre-cancers, as well as many cancers of the vulva, vagina, anus, and throat.
+They also help prevent infection by the 2 types of HPV that cause most genital warts.
+The vaccines are given as a series of shots.